 }

-Make sure that you add your CSS on the “your CSS here” section and Update the file.
+Add your CSS to the “your CSS here” section and Update the file.

 3. Including CSS file on Specific Page or Post

-The previous methods are fine for adding small pieces of CSS for basic customization that a specific post or page requires.
-But for larger CSS scripts, you must follow the good practices and upload a separated CSS file. where all your custom CSS should be gathered.
+The previous methods are acceptable for adding small pieces of CSS for basic customization that a specific post or page requires.
+But for larger CSS scripts, you must follow the good practices and upload a separated CSS file where all your custom CSS should be gathered.

-First, you need to create the separated CSS file with all the necessary CSS scripts using a code editor.
-Editors like Visual Studio Code, Sublime text, or any other that supports CSS files can be used.
+First, you must create a separate CSS file utilizing a code editor with all the necessary CSS scripts.
+Editors like Visual Studio Code, Sublime Text, or any other that supports CSS files can be used.

 Then, create a new file with the CSS extension and paste your code here.
-We have named the file my-style.css for this tutorial.
+For this tutorial, we have named the file my-style.css.

 3.2.
 Upload the CSS File to Child Theme Folder

-Now, the CSS file that you created must be uploaded to the child theme directory.
-For this, you can use an FTP client like FileZilla to upload the file.
-You can even upload it in the main child theme directory itself.
+The CSS file you created must be uploaded to the child theme directory.
+You can use an FTP client like FileZilla to upload the file.
+You can even upload it to the active child theme directory itself.

 3.2.
 Enqueue your Custom CSS File

-Now, you can enqueue your custom CSS file to your WordPress website by adding a code snippet on your functions.php file.
+You can enqueue your custom CSS file to your WordPress website by adding a code snippet to your functions.php file.

-In the following script, we will be using the wp_enqueue_script() hook, which is the correct way to apply CSS files to a WP website.
+In the following script, we will use the wp_enqueue_script() hook, the correct way to apply CSS files to a WordPress website.
 Inside the function, we register and enqueue our CSS file (my-styles.css) only if the condition is met.
 This is the same usage as the previous example.

-Then, the get_queried_object_id() function will retrieve the id of the current page or post.
-All you have to do is add the following script to the functions.php file once again and Update it.
+Then, the get_queried_object_id() function will retrieve the ID of the current page or post.
+All you have to do is add the following script to the functions.php file again and update it.

 add_action( 'wp_enqueue_scripts', 'my_theme_styles' );